SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

 :::info

+**Please note**:
-**Please note**: After reactivating the file, it can take up to 24 hours for the file to become active, with the state of the file marked as Reactivating until then.
+* After reactivating the file, it can take up to 24 hours for the file to become active, with the state of the file marked as Reactivating until then.
+* There is no reactivation fee when reactivating archived files.
+* Files that are reactivated cannot be archived again for 30 days.

 :::